 Here are two sketches from the 64 pages of Official Design Specifications for the AC75's that 1) show the main foil arrangement and 2) a diagrammatic of the Foil Control System (FCS), that is designed to clarify what is fixed (and supplied) for all boats and what is not.
 This FCS diagram is shown for those particularly interested in digital Data collection and use, something that will certainly play a very important role in controlling how well these giant foilers perform,

 For the main foils themselves, as long as the foil outline (in transverse section) fits within the 4000 x 700mm rectangle shown, its acceptable within the rules.
 The support arm stock is standard though, so in practice, the foils from one boat could be mounted on another, even if highly unlikely.
+Power to operate these foils is hydraulic and comes from pumps operated by the human 'coffee-grinders'.

 Note: Mike Waters has no direct connection to the America's Cup organizers.
 While technical views may be those of the writer, the data come from official releases or openly published data.
 While info has been reasonably researched and believed to be correct, there can be no guarantee of absolute accuracy.
 His opinions are purely personal ones covering his assessment of the situation based on data currently publicly available.